Generate Adobe Sign Text Tags for Microsoft Word

 Adobe Sign tagging works differently in InDesign and Acrobat Pro, so check out my Guide and Tag Generator, written specifically for the quirks of these options.

-• Adobe Technical Notifications page
+Adobe Technical Notifications Page

 Adobe is pushing out new features all the time!
 Here's a great page to see what's coming next for Adobe Acrobat and the signing experience:

-Read updates
+Read updates on Adobe.com

 Anatomy of a Text Tag